aryanjain18/WeeBinge/README.md

 - Use the search bar to find specific anime titles.
 - Enjoy the carousel of anime images on the main page.

-## Contributing

-If you'd like to contribute to Wee-Binge, please follow the steps outlined in the Contributing section of the README.

 ---

 ## Credits